 When building a responsive website, you should also pay attention to load times since the page’s code will contain all of the elements and styling for both mobile and desktop devices.
 If you have a well-developed responsive design, there will be no worries and your customers will connect with you quickly.

 Your ultimate goal for your website should be to always make sure it looks and functions its best at any resolution and on any device.
 It all starts with the plan behind your design.
 To drive your brand and build your audience your website must have a design that stands out from the rest and performs with the best.

 To build a better website, check out the options through BCI Media Services or contact us today at 1-800-558-7024.

 Take a Deeper Dive into Responsive Design

-Responsive design has proven to be a popular method to build multi-device sites as it’s easier for designers to change the HTML / CSS coding and is much less dependent on the back end on which the website was built.
+Responsive design has proven to be a popular method on which to build multi-device sites.
+It’s easier for designers to change the HTML / CSS coding.
+And it’s much less dependent on the back end on which the website was built.
 Responsive design also allows designers to implement new features without having to add the code in multiple places, covering each device size.

 Load times can tend to get out of hand quickly with responsive design as all of the styling rules for each device size are required to load.
-Be sure you’re not mixing a lot of hidden and visible elements for each media query as all of the hidden elements will still need to be downloaded.
+Be sure you’re not mixing too many hidden elements as all of them will still need to be downloaded.
 If your site is bloated with CSS files it will also take longer to download.
-While building your site, you should plan out your CSS structure ahead of time and only load the necessary CSS files on the pages that need it.
+While building your site, you should plan out your CSS structure ahead of time.
+Only load the necessary CSS files on the pages that need it.
 It doesn’t matter if your customers are using a desktop, smartphone, or tablet, speed is a deciding factor in if customers will stick around.
 It also determines if they come back again, which can improve sales.

 Regardless as to which method you choose, your goal for your website should be to always make sure it looks and functions its best at any resolution and on any device without compromising load times.